SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     <br>![](../ex3/images/image80.png)

 ## Step 8 - Prepare data payload to persist text embeddings into HANA Vector DB
-In this step, the generated embeddings are inserted into the SAP HANA Cloud vector database using JDBC receiver adapter, ensuring real-time grounding of Sales Order objects.
+In this step, the generated embeddings are inserted into the SAP HANA Cloud vector database using the JDBC receiver adapter, ensuring real-time grounding of Sales Order objects.

 1. After the 'Get Text Embeddings' step, click on the (+) button to 'Add a Flow Step'.
 <br>![](../ex3/images/image81.png)